 - Select 'Leave to remain' if your full immigration permission is on a BRP card which you applied for in the UK.

 - You will need to confirm your identity by sending documents with your name and address.
-You can request a Address Confirmation Letter from the Student Enquiry Centre or Research Degrees Office if you are a research student.
+You can request a Student Status Letter from the Student Enquiry Centre or Research Degrees Office if you are a research student.

 - Keep a copy of all the documents, your document checklist and your application form.